Accusations - Peter Denies Jesus & the Trials of Jesus

 Mark 14:55-65

-About an hour later another asserted, "Certainly this fellow was with him, for he is a Galilean."
-Peter replied, "Man, I don't know what you're talking about!"
-Just as he was speaking, the rooster crowed.
-The Lord turned and looked straight at Peter.
+After about one hour passed, another confidently affirmed, saying, "Truly this man also was with him, for he is a Galilean."
+But Peter said, "Man, I do not know what you are talking about."
+Immediately, while he was still speaking, a rooster crowed.
+The Lord turned, and looked at Peter.

-Then Peter remembered the word the Lord had spoken to him: "Before the rooster crows today, you will disown me three times."
-And he went outside and wept bitterly.
+Then Peter remembered the Lord's word, how he said to him, "Before the rooster crows today you will deny me three times."
+And he went out, and wept bitterly.

 Luke 22:59-62